 If you are like me, it takes at least a month to get into the non-teaching frame of mind at the end of the school year.
 We go from a hectic state of mind to a state of calm.
-With that comes that uneasy feeling that something remains undone.
-Have you ever woken up, during the summer, and freaked out that you didn’t get something graded, planned, or created for your classes?
+But with that comes that uneasy feeling that something remains undone.
+Have you ever woken up during the summer and freaked out that you didn’t get something graded, planned, or created for your classes?
 I’m sure we have all had that uneasy feeling.
-Yet, we eventually get into another routine: one of summer.
-Less hectic, more reflective and family focused.
+Yet, we do eventually get into another routine: one of summer.
+Less hectic, more reflective, and family-focused.
 During these down times, there is a lot of professional development available.
 After all, aren’t teachers continuous learners?
 Here are some ideas for summer professional development that are easy, free, and can be done from anywhere.

 One of my favorites is Smart Classroom Management, a blog written by Michael Linsin.
-I’ve been teaching for almost 20 years.
-Last year, a group of us in our high school read his book and met monthly to discuss it.
-His book, The Smart Classroom Management Way, is a compilation of his popular blog, divided into chapters for teachers to develop a classroom management plan.
+Last year, a group of us in our high school read his book The Smart Classroom Management Way and met monthly to discuss it.
+The book is a compilation of his popular blog, divided into chapters for teachers to develop a classroom management plan.
 His premise is to teach students the behaviors that you want them to have.
-Yes, this means taking time out of the first days of school and showing students what it means to be ready for your class, how to ask to leave the room for bathroom or water, how to do procedural things, etc. He also encourages teachers to have a list of rules, expectations in the classroom.
+Yes, this means taking time out of the first days of school and showing students what it means to be ready for your class, how to ask to leave the room for bathroom or water, how to do procedural things, etc. He also encourages teachers to have a list of rules and expectations in the classroom.
 If a student isn’t following a behavioral expectation, the teacher only needs to refer to the rule/expectation number when addressing the behavior.

 I thought this wouldn’t work with my group of seniors.
 It does.
 Sophomores and seniors alike need explicit expectations of how to behave in class so there are no surprises.
-It creates a learning environment based on respect and the goal of growing in learning; and, any behavior that distracts or takes away from that environment will be held accountable.
+It creates a learning environment based on respect and the goal of growing in learning, which means any behavior that distracts or takes away from that environment will be held accountable.
 It was a great way to jumpstart classroom management after 19 years of teaching.
 It works!

 It's also useful to follow your local state world language association for summer webinars, workshops, and more!

-I follow many world language superstars on Twitter and they have been so generous sharing their ideas.
-Here are some that I follow: Leslie Grahn @grahnforlang, Diego Ojeda @DiegoOjeda66, Noah Geisl @SenorG, Thomas Sauer @tmsaue1, and many more.
+I follow many world language superstars on Twitter, and they have been so generous in sharing their ideas.
+Here are some that I follow: Leslie Grahn @grahnforlang, Diego Ojeda @DiegoOjeda66, Noah Geisl @SenorG, and many more.
 Once you start following a few world language superstars, there will be suggestions of who else to follow.
 From there, you can build a network of professional connections.

-There are many teacher groups on Facebook that are supportive and provide lots of help.
-I’m a part of “How do you say…”, “AP Spanish Language Teachers” and a few others.
+There are many supportive teacher groups on Facebook that provide help.
+I’m a part of “How do you say…”, “AP Spanish Language Teachers,” and a few others.
 You should also check out Spanish Teachers Using EntreCulturas and Proficiency Talks LIVE.

 It is great to be part of a profession in which so many professionals seek to keep on learning.
 I hope these give you more connections to the professional development that is out there for us.